Province of Pomerania (1815–1945): East Pomeranian Offensive

 On February 14, the remnants of German Army Group Vistula (Heeresgruppe Weichsel) had managed to set up a frontline roughly at the province's southern frontier, and launched a counterattack (Operation Solstice, "Sonnenwende") on February 15, that however stalled already on February 18.
-On February 24, the Second Belorussian Front launched the East Pomeranian Offensive and despite heavy resistance primarily in the Rummelsburg area took eastern Farther Pomerania until March 10.
-On March 1, the First Belorussian Front had launched an offensive from the Stargard and Märkisch Friedland area and succeeded in taking northwestern Farther Pomerania within five days.
-Cut off corps group Tettau retreated to Dievenow as a moving pocket until March 11.
+On February 24, the Second Belorussian Front launched the East Pomeranian Offensive and despite heavy resistance primarily in the Rummelsburg (Miastko) area took eastern Farther Pomerania until March 10.
+On March 1, the First Belorussian Front had launched an offensive from the Stargard and Märkisch Friedland (Mirosławiec) area and succeeded in taking northwestern Farther Pomerania within five days.
+Cut off corps group Tettau retreated to Dziwna as a moving pocket until March 11.
 Thus, German-held central Farther Pomerania was cut off, and taken after the Battle of Kolberg (March 4 to 18).

 The fast advances of the Red Army during the East Pomeranian Offensive caught the civilian Farther Pomeranian population by surprise.
 The land route to the west was blocked since early March.
 Evacuation orders were issued not at all or much too late.
-The only way out of Farther Pomerania was via the ports of Stolpmünde, from which 18,300 were evacuated, Rügenwalde, from which 4,300 were evacuated, and Kolberg, which had been declared fortress and from which before the end of the Battle of Kolberg some 70,000 were evacuated.
+The only way out of Farther Pomerania was via the ports of Stolpmünde (Ustka), from which 18,300 were evacuated, Rügenwalde (Darłowo), from which 4,300 were evacuated, and Kolberg, which had been declared fortress and from which before the end of the Battle of Kolberg some 70,000 were evacuated.
 Those left behind became victims of murder, war rape, and plunder.
 On March 6, the USAF shelled Swinemünde, where thousands of refugees were stranded, killing an estimated 25,000.

 Battle of Berlin

 On March 20, the Wehrmacht abandoned the last bridgehead on the Oder rivers eastern bank, the Altdamm area.
-The frontline then ran along Dievenow and lower Oder, and was held by the 3rd Panzer Army commanded by general Hasso von Manteuffel.
+The frontline then ran along Dziwna and lower Oder, and was held by the 3rd Panzer Army commanded by general Hasso von Manteuffel.
 After another four days of fighting, the Red Army managed to break through and cross the Oder between Stettin and Gartz (Oder), thus starting the northern theater of the Battle of Berlin on March 24.
 Stettin was abandoned the next day.

 Throughout April, the Second Belorussian Front led by general Konstantin Rokossovsky advanced through Western Pomerania.
 Demmin and Greifswald surrendered on April 30.

 In Demmin, more than 1,000 people committed mass suicides after the Red Army had conquered the town facing only modest resistance.
 Coroner lists show that most drowned in the nearby River Tollense and River Peene, while others poisoned themselves.
 This was fueled by atrocities – rapes, pillage and executions – committed by Red Army soldiers after the Peene-bridge had been destroyed by retreating German troops.
 80 percent of the town was destroyed in the first 3 days after its conquest.

 In the first days of May, Wehrmacht abandoned Usedom and Wollin islands, and on May 5, the last German troops departed from Sassnitz on the island of Rügen.
 Two days later, Wehrmacht surrendered unconditionally to the Red Army.